EronLake/EronLake/README.md

 ## Hi There 👋 A Litte Bit About Me:

 My name is Eron Lake.
 I was born and raised in  San Jose, California, though both of my parents are from Guyana (South America).
-I graduated from the University of California Santa Cruz with a double major in Computer Science and CS: Game Design, where I designed a led a Game team of 20+!
+I graduated from the University of California Santa Cruz with a double major in Computer Science and CS: Game Design, where I designed and led a Game team of 20+!

 Since then I have been working full-time at Verizon Media/Yahoo Sports as a Back-End Software Engineer.
 On the side, I have worked as a Gameplay Programmer with a number if indie teams.